 Offer your eyes a refreshing and relaxing view!
 Take the Spruce Creek Trail and gaze at some stunning scenery as you walk through its spruce and fir forests.

 Located near Blue River, the Spruce Creek Trail runs 6.2 miles return.
-Along the out-and-back trail, you’ll witness the beauty of Lower Mohawk Lake.
+Enjoying hikes on the out-and-back trail, you’ll witness the beauty of Lower Mohawk Lake.
 Ascend further to enjoy a stunning view of Mt.
 Helen.